 Hotel credit cards come in many shapes and sizes.

-You can splurge on ultra-premium high-annual-fee cards loaded with perks or find options charging less than $100.
+You can splurge on ultrapremium high-annual-fee cards loaded with perks or find options charging less than $100.
 These cards can be a fantastic addition to many travelers’ wallets, whether you’re frequently on the go or hoping to save up some points for your annual vacation.

 The Marriott Bonvoy Boundless® Credit Card (see rates and fees) is one of the best options out there for Marriott Bonvoy loyalists looking to keep annual fees low.
 For $95 a year, you can expect a solid set of perks.

-New Boundless cardholders can earn three free night awards* after spending $3,000 on purchases in the first three months from account opening.
-Plus, they can earn an additional free night award* after spending a total of $4,000 on purchases in the first four months from account opening.
-Finally, they can earn up to $100 in statement credits (up to $50 biannually) after spending $500 on eligible airline purchases.
+New Bonvoy Boundless cardholders can earn 125,000 bonus points and a free night award (valued at up to 50,000 points) after spending $3,000 on purchases in the first three months from account opening.
+Additionally, they can earn up to $100 in statement credits (up to $50 biannually) after spending $500 on eligible airline purchases.
+Certain hotels have resort fees.

 The annual free night award on the Marriott Bonvoy Boundless is one of the card’s most useful perks.
 If you maximize its value, it could potentially offset the card’s annual fee on its own.

-That’s because each year, upon account renewal, cardholders receive a free night award valid at Marriott hotels valued at up to 35,000 Bonvoy points per night (certain hotels have resort fees).
+That’s because each year, upon account renewal, cardholders receive a free night award valid at Marriott hotels valued at up to 35,000 Bonvoy points per night.
+Certain hotels have resort fees.

 Reward your inbox with the TPG Daily newsletter